mumanchu/mumanchu/README.md

 This depository contains a growing number of libraries based on the simple Arduino-style programming model.
 For STM32, SAMD, AVR, ESP32, ESP8266 platforms.
-Most of it is my old C# code from TinyCLR projects (GHI Electronics), which has been re-engineered for the Arduino environment.
+Most of it is based on my old C# code from various TinyCLR projects (GHI Electronics), which has been re-engineered for the Arduino environment.
 It's easy to modify it for other architectures too.

 More "interesting" things can be found in the blog...\